jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Move the structure view and others to other places

 You can move the structure view and others with dragging and dropping.
 See the [release note](https://code.visualstudio.com/updates/v1_46#_flexible-layout).
+You can also hide the views in your right-click context menu.
+See the [document](https://code.visualstudio.com/docs/getstarted/userinterface#_views).

 ## Overriding snippets